 Since then our plan has been to produce an animated documentary, using the original audio interviews of Kostya and Irina, to raise awareness and to commemorate Kostya Proletarsky and many others who hadn’t survived the Russian prison system.

-Now we have are working on the 30 minute film with Hungarian artist Lili Rontó.
-She is hand-drawing the animated film frame by frame.
-A 7 minute pilot versin is ready, which can be viewed if you support our work!
+Now we have finished the 30 minute long film with Hungarian artist Lili Rontó.
+She has hand-drawn the animated film frame by frame.